Connecting Data with Google Meridian for MMM Using Windsor.ai [Python Tutorial]

 Step 3: Configure model priors

-Set prior expectations for ROI using a LogNormal distribution.
+Set prior expectations for ROI using a LogNormal distribution according to your dataset.

-# ROI prior: Used to inform the model of expected returns on ad spend. # LogNormal is used since ROI is strictly positive. # roi_mu: ln(ROI).
-If you expect ~0.5 conversions per $1, ln(0.5) ≈ -0.6931 # Assign roi_mu and roi_sigma values according to your dataset roi_mu = -0.6931 roi_sigma = 0.5 # Uncertainty/spread in the ROI prior prior = prior_distribution.PriorDistribution( roi_m=tfp.distributions.LogNormal(roi_mu, roi_sigma, name=constants.ROI_M) ) # Wrap the prior into the model specification model_spec = spec.ModelSpec(prior=prior) # This creates a Meridian model object using the input data and model specifications mmm = model.Meridian(input_data=data, model_spec=model_spec) # First, sample from the prior distribution (before seeing data).
+# ROI prior: Used to inform the model of expected returns on ad spend. # LogNormal is used since ROI is strictly positive. # Assign roi_mu and roi_sigma values according to your dataset roi_mu = 0.2 roi_sigma = 0.9 # Uncertainty/spread in the ROI prior prior = prior_distribution.PriorDistribution( roi_m=tfp.distributions.LogNormal(roi_mu, roi_sigma, name=constants.ROI_M) ) # Wrap the prior into the model specification model_spec = spec.ModelSpec(prior=prior) # This creates a Meridian model object using the input data and model specifications mmm = model.Meridian(input_data=data, model_spec=model_spec) # First, sample from the prior distribution (before seeing data).
 Good for understanding priors. # Adjust these values according to your dataset mmm.sample_prior(100) # 100 samples is enough for exploration # Then, sample from the posterior (after observing the data) # Smaller values (n_chains=2, n_adapt/burnin=100) make it faster for small data or experimentation. mmm.sample_posterior( n_chains=2, # Number of independent chains n_adapt=100, # Adaptation steps for tuning the sampler n_burnin=100, # Number of warm-up iterations (burn-in) n_keep=200, # Number of posterior samples to keep seed=1 # Random seed for reproducibility )

 Important note:

-- Tighten ROI priors for paid channels – Lower and narrow ROI priors to reduce over-attribution.
+- Tightening ROI priors for paid channels – Lower and narrower ROI priors to reduce over-attribution.

-- Add control variables – Include seasonality, organic demand, and economic factors to explain non-media effects.
+- Adding control variables – Include seasonality, organic demand, and economic factors to explain non-media effects.

 Step 4: Summarize and export results